hapax/hapax.github.io/assets/benford.md

 condition*, so we have given a very simplified proof of what is called the Lyapunov CLT.
-The main technical difference is that the Lyapunov CLT only requires this vanishing to hold for a single real number $p > 2$.
+The main technical difference is that the Lyapunov CLT only requires the diagonal sum to vanish for a single real number $p > 2$.

 #### Lognormals and uniformity